magepages/mpdocs/docs/customer-approval/index.md

 ## Overview

 Managing customers from the beginning will help you control your website well, gain profits and obtain certain customer trust.
 With [Mageplaza's Customer Approval extension](https://www.mageplaza.com/magento-2-customer-approval/), you can definitely do that.
 Admin will receive an email notification when a customer successfully registers for an account and he can choose auto-approve or manually approve.
-Accordingly, your customers will receive email notifications of successful signing up for an account, sucessfully approved or not approved.
+Accordingly, your customers will receive email notifications of successful signing up for an account, successfully approved or not approved.
 You should install [Mageplaza_SMTP](https://www.mageplaza.com/magento-2-smtp/) to avoid your email to be sent to the spam box and it is fully compatible with the Customer Approval extension.

 ## Download & Install